DanOlner/principlesofdatawrangling_n_vizR/docs/02_viz_n_wrangling.md

 *****

 OK, so next - you've got **six (and a bit) options** to have a go at.
-For this part of the day I'm going to let you work independently from this booklet and be on hand to help.
+For this part of the course I'm going to let you work independently from this booklet and be on hand to help.
 If anything important comes up, I'll work through it on the screen again.

 1. **Working on prettifying the plot you've just made.** This covers some of the most common options for customising plots.